- China Tours +

 Another great cafe serving up delicious sandwiches, soups, salads, and burgers, located in the middle of Beijing's 798 Art District.
 This cafe, run by a Chinese-Kiwi couple, currently has 13 branches throughout the city and also prides itself on its coffee, particularly the flatwhite, its namesake.

-New green restaurant with a focus on healthy eating for the entire family (there is an entire dedicated healthy children's menu).
-Lots of gluten-free and vegan dishes are available here, and not at the cost of taste or flavor, making this restaurant really popular with Beijing expat crowds.
+A green restaurant with a focus on healthy eating for the entire family (there is an entire dedicated healthy children's menu).
+Lots of gluten-free and vegan dishes are available here, and not at the cost of taste or flavor, making this restaurant really popular with Beijing expat crowds and locals alike.

 If you want to visit any of these restaurants, please let us know when you are booking your tour.
 We can make the reservation for you and tailor your itinerary to fit your needs.